gsaldutti/Algorithmic_Trading/README.md

 ![Algorithmic_trading](images/7_month_plot.png)

 # Evaluate a New Machine Learning Classifier
 For this phase of the project, I choose the Logistic Regression classifier, after I first tried the Decision Tree Classifier.
-I tried both, but the best results came out from the LR
+I tried both, but the best results came out from the Logistic Regression classifier

 ![Algorithmic_trading](images/Decision_tree_plot.png)